Alexander Pokryshkin: 1944–1945

 In February 1944, Pokryshkin was offered a promotion and an easy desk job managing new pilot training.
 He immediately rejected this offer, and stayed at his old regiment and his old rank.
 However, he did not fly nearly as much as before.
 Pokryshkin had been made a famous hero by the propaganda machine, and he was not allowed to fly as often because of fear of him being killed.
 Instead, Pokryshkin spent a lot of time in the radio bunker, directing his regiment's fights over the radio.
 In June 1944, Pokryshkin was promoted to colonel and given command of 9th Guards Air Division.

 On 19 August 1944, for 550 front-line sorties and 53 official kills, Pokryshkin was awarded the Gold Star of the Hero of the Soviet Union for the third time.
 He was the first person to receive the award three times, and he is the only Soviet soldier to receive the award three times during wartime.
 Pokryshkin was forbidden to fly altogether, but managed to circumvent the rule a few times and still continued to score an occasional kill.

 One of such occasions occurred on 30 May 1944 near Jassy, Romania.
 The whole 16th Guards Fighter Aviation Regiment engaged a large formation of Ju 87s heading towards the Soviet ground forces escorted by Fw 190s and Bf 109s.
 In the ensuing melée, the Airacobra pilots claimed to shoot down five Stukas, three Focke-Wulfs and one Messerschmitt without losses – three Ju 87s were shot down by Pokryshkin himself.
-At some point during May of 1944, Pokryshkin met with Mikhail Devyataev, who later became famous for his escape with nine other Soviet POWs from a Nazi concentration camp in Peenemünde, Usedom.
+At some point during May 1944, Pokryshkin met with Mikhail Devyataev, who later became famous for his escape with nine other Soviet POWs from a Nazi concentration camp in Peenemünde, Usedom.
 The next time Pokryshkin scored victories was on 16 July, when he got credit for two more Stukas and one Hs 129 of 10.(Pz)/SG 9, probably the Henschel Hs 129B-2 of Hauptmann Rudolf-Heinz Ruffer, credited with 80 tank-kills.
 His last victory was another Ju 87, downed on 14 January 1945.

 Out of his official score of 65 victories, only six were scored in the last two years of the war.
 The bulk of Pokryshkin's victories came during the time when the Soviet Air Force was still fighting at a disadvantage, and he was among the most successful Soviet pilots during the most difficult first year of the war.

 In the Victory Parade, Pokryshkin participated as the standard bearer of the 1st Ukrainian Front.